sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Defensive**], [**Sustained**], [**Shield**]

 Effect: A cloak of smoldering embers surrounds you.
 Any creature that hits you with a melee attack takes 8 heat damage and gains the *burning* condition.
 Heat damage dealt to Smoldering Cloak Gu is reduced by 10, to a minimum of 0.

+### Sprinting Drake Gu
+*Rank 3 Attack*

+Cost: 20 portions

+Range: Self

+Health: 80

+Food: 1 kg ever-burning coals (30 primeval stones)

+Keywords: [**Steed**], [**Medium**]

+Effect: This Gu has a speed of 8 meters.
+While riding it, you can move through hostile creatures' space (but cannot end your turn in their space).
+If you do, they take 20 heat damage and gain the *burning* condition.
+When you activate Sprinting Drake Gu, .
+Its heat damage is increased to 80, and it inflicts *ablaze* instead of *burning*.

 :::
 \newpage